PressCrew/infinity/dashboard/docs/index.md

 A majority of the customization and configuration of a theme can be done with *no PHP code required*.

-Some of the more powerful features of the configuration files are *instant option panels*, and *automatic style and script enqueueing*.
+Some of the more powerful features of the configuration files are *cascading option panels*, **cascading theme images** and *automatic style and script enqueueing*.

 There is a very small learning curve to start using these configuration files, as all of the terminology should be familiar to even novice theme developers.